saltyrtc/saltyrtc-meta/Protocol.md

 permanent key to mitigate Man-in-the-middle attacks.
 In order to validate this signature, a client that connects to a server SHOULD know the server's permanent public key.

-## Server's Session Key

-A SaltyRTC compliant server MUST generate a new NaCl key pair for public key authenticated encryption **for each connected client**.
-The key is being exchanged in the handshake and is valid for the lifetime of the connection.

 ## Client's Session Key